anyscale/madewithml.github.io/docs/courses/mlops/cli.md

 <script src="../../../static/js/termynal.js"></script>

 !!! warning
-    We may need to run `#!bash python -m pip install -e .` again to connect the entry point since `tagifai.main:app` didn't exist when we initially set up the environment.
+    We may need to run `#!bash python3 -m pip install -e .` again to connect the entry point since `tagifai.main:app` didn't exist when we initially set up the environment.

 ## Arguments